telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 cygnus-ngsi.sinks.cartodb-sink.backend.max_conns_per_route = 100
 ```

-An example of CartoDB keys configuration file could be (this can be generated from the configuration template distributed with Cygnus):
+An example of Carto keys configuration file could be (this can be generated from the configuration template distributed with Cygnus):

 ```
 $ cat /usr/cygnus/conf/cartodb_keys.conf